Home Shop All Cholesterol Blood Test (home test kits)

 Product Details

-Are you concerned about your heart health?
-Perhaps you’re worried that lifestyle factors, like eating fatty foods or smoking, or a family history of high cholesterol could be putting you at risk of heart disease.
-Maybe you have high cholesterol or just want to be proactive about your health and reduce your heart disease risk.
+Are you worried about your heart?
+Maybe you are afraid that your lifestyle factors, such as what you eat or smoke or a family history of high cholesterol levels, put you at risk for heart disease.
+Perhaps you are at risk for having high cholesterol, or perhaps you would like to be proactive with your health and lower your risk for heart disease.

-Our Cholesterol Blood Test can provide insights to help you take action to reduce your cholesterol levels.
+The Cholesterol Blood Test can tell us some things in order to help you take action to prevent raising your cholesterol.

 Biomarker table: Cholesterol status

-Non-HDL cholesterol: Your total cholesterol is broken down into 2 main components; HDL (good) cholesterol and LDL (bad).
-There are more types of harmful cholesterol in your blood than just LDL - these include VLDL (very low-density lipoproteins) and other lipoproteins which are thought to be even more harmful than LDL cholesterol.
-Non-HDL cholesterol is calculated by subtracting your HDL cholesterol value from your total cholesterol.
-It therefore includes all the non-protective and potentially harmful cholesterol in your blood, not just LDL.
-As such, it is considered to be a better marker for cardiovascular risk than total cholesterol and LDL cholesterol.
-The recommended level of non-HDL cholesterol is below 4 mmol/L.
+Total cholesterol is divided into two main components: HDL (good) and LDL (bad) cholesterol.
+In addition to LDL, other types of harmful cholesterol in your blood include VLDL (very low-density lipoproteins) and other lipoproteins, which are considered potentially more harmful than LDL cholesterol.
+Subtracting HDL value from total cholesterol gives Non-HDL cholesterol.
+This includes all non-protective and potentially harmful cholesterol or LDL in the blood.
+Non-HDL cholesterol is considered a better marker for cardiovascular risk than total cholesterol and LDL cholesterol.
+The recommended level for non-HDL cholesterol is under 4 mmol.

-HDL cholesterol: HDL cholesterol (high-density lipoprotein) is a molecule in the body which removes cholesterol from the bloodstream and transports it to the liver where it is broken down and removed from the body in bile.
-HDL cholesterol is commonly known as 'good cholesterol'.
+HDL cholesterol, or high-density lipoprotein, is a molecule that circulates through the bloodstream, carrying cholesterol to the liver, where it is broken down and removed from the body in bile.
+Known as 'good' cholesterol due to its protective cardiovascular benefits.

-Total cholesterol : HDL: The cholesterol/HDL ratio is calculated by dividing your total cholesterol value by your HDL cholesterol level.
-It is used as a measure of cardiovascular risk because it gives a good insight into the proportion of your total cholesterol which is good (i.e. high-density lipoprotein HDL).
-Heart disease risk tools (such as QRisk) use the cholesterol/HDL ratio to calculate your risk of having a heart attack.
+This is the number derived by dividing total cholesterol by HDL cholesterol level.
+It provides insight into the proportion of total cholesterol that is 'good' (high-density lipoprotein, HDL), and is used as a measure of cardiovascular risk.
+Heart disease risk tools (such as QRisk) use the cholesterol/HDL ratio to calculate the risk of having a heart attack.

 Shipping Information